suarezgenaro/synthetic_photometry/README.md

 ```
 from synthetic_photometry import synthetic_photometry
 ```
-assume we have a spectrum wavelength (wl in um), flux (in erg/s/cm2/A), and flux error (eflux) and we want synthetic photometry for several filters
+assume we have a spectrum with wavelengths (in microns), fluxes (in erg/s/cm2/A), and flux error in 'eflux' stored in the variables 'wl', 'flux', and 'eflux', respectively, and we want synthetic photometry for several filters
 ```
 filters = (['Spitzer/IRAC.I1', 'WISE/WISE.W1']) # filters of interest
 ```